Warden0fTime/Warden0fTime/README.md

 ### ﹤OVERALL + BYI & DNI﹥
 — ⚙️ ,, *_There are a lot of games I enjoy, and more anime than I can count that I’m completely obsessed with.
 If you ever catch me cosplaying someone from a fandom... chances are, I’m already deep in it.
 Just ask; it’s not that hard to figure out.
-As for music?
-I don’t really stick to one genre.
-If it sounds good, I’ll probably vibe with it.
-Simple as that.
-Also...
 I have a bit of a thing for blackjack and games like that.
-Kind of fun playing with chance, you know?
+Kind of fun playing with chance, you know.
 And time?
 Yeah... let’s just say I don’t really keep track of it very well.
 I blink, and suddenly it’s 3AM.
 Timekeeper irony, I know._*

 — ⌛ ,, *_I’m a pretty introverted person, to be honest.
-I don’t really talk much—listening is more my thing.
+I don’t really talk much, listening is more my thing.
 I like the quiet... it’s where I feel most like myself.
-I know I can come off as a bit weird, maybe even cold, but it’s more like...
-I wear a tough mask because, well, I’m not exactly the strongest person emotionally.
-Some things are just hard for me to handle.
-But hey, despite all that, I promise I’m not that bad to be around.
+But hey, despite that, I promise I’m not that bad to be around.
 I like to think I have a solid personality... give or take a few existential crises.
-So if you’re okay with a little silence, I think we’ll get along just fine_*
+So if you’re okay with a little silence, I think we’ll get along just fine._*

-—⚠️ ,, _Basic DNI Criteria and that's pretty much it... for the rest, I **hide + block freely**.
-Just don't be a jerk and we'll be fine._
+—⚠️ ,, _Basic DNI Criteria and that's pretty much it... for the rest, I **hide + block freely**._

 ### ﹤ DAYDREAM — ENDING ﹥